 The stator flux is an alternately varying magnetic flux and components divided are explained at different conditions.
 At 0°, the two components will be in opposite directions.
 The torque produced by the forward component is positive and the torque produced by the reverse component is negative.
 So, the net torque is zero the rotor is given initiation in both directions at starting.
 At 90°, the two components will be in the same direction I,e they aid each other to produce a positive torque.
 The rotor can rotate during the running conditions.
 This is the reason why it is not self-starting.
 Hence, the rotor is given some initial rotation for the movement.

 Based on the double field revolving theory equivalent circuit is developed.
 Due to the double field revolving theory, the alternating stator flux is divided into two components namely, forward field and backward field respectively.
-The equivalent circuit of this motor at the starting condition is shown in the figure below.
+The circuit diagram of this motor at the starting condition is illustrated below.

-The equivalent circuit of this motor at running conditions is shown in the figure below.
+The circuit diagram of this motor at the running condition is displayed below.

 Why Single Phase Induction Motor is not Self-Starting?